Catalog Generation

 • hst_98765_43_acs_wfc_f606w_j65c43_segment-cat.ecsv

-The multi-filter detection level (aka total) catalog contains the fundamental position measurements of the detected source: ID, X-Centroid, Y-Centroid, RA, and DEC, supplemented by some of the aperture photometry measurements from each of the filter catalogs (ABMAG of the outer aperture, Concentration Index, and Flags).
-Effectively, the output Total Detection Segment Catalog is a distilled version of all of the Filter Segment Catalogs.
+Similar to the Point Total Detection Catalog, the Segmentation Total Detection Catalog contains the fundamental position measurements of the detected sources: ID, X-Centroid, Y-Centroid, RA, and DEC, supplemented by some of the aperture photometry measurements from each of the filter catalogs (ABmag of the outer aperture, Concentration Index, and Flags).
+The column names for the aperture measurements are constructed based upon the contributing Segmentation Filter Catalogs and have the following names: MagAP2_<filter>, CI_<filter>, and Flags_<filter>.
+The fundamental difference between the Point and Segmentation Total Detection Catalogs is the initial detection source list/coordinates as they are determined by different algorithms.

-Section 3.2 discusses the file format for the output filter catalogs, where the latter portion of this section is specific to the point catalogs.
-The general commentary is still relevant for the segment catalogs, except for the specific columns.
-In the case of the segment filter catalogs, the specific columns and the order of the columns were designed to be similar to the Source Extractor catalogs produced by the Hubble Legacy Archive (HLA) project.
+Section 3.2 discusses the general metadata found at the top of all the output catalogs, where the latter portion of this section is specific to the point catalogs.
+The general commentary is still relevant for the segmentation catalogs, except for the specific columns.
+In the case of the segmentation filter catalogs, the specific columns and the order of the columns were designed to be similar to the Source Extractor catalogs produced by the Hubble Legacy Archive (HLA) project.

-Having said this, the PhotUtils/Segmentation tool is not as mature as Source Extractor, and it was not clear that all of the output columns in the HLA product were relevant for most users.
-As a result, some measurements in the HLA Source Extractor catalog may be missing from the output segment catalog at this time.
-The current Segment column measurements are as follows in Table 6 with the same left-to-right ordering as found in the .ecsv:
+Having said this, the PhotUtils/Segmentation utility is not as mature as Source Extractor, and it was not clear that all of the output columns in the HLA product were relevant for most users.
+As a result, some measurements in the HLA Source Extractor catalog may be missing from the output segmentation catalog at this time.
+The current Segment column measurements are in Table 7 with the same left-to-right ordering as found in the ECSV file.

-Table 6: Segment Filter Catalog Measurements and Descriptions
+Table 7: Segmentation Filter Catalog Measurements and Descriptions

 Segment Column